 13. Contrast the civil rights strategies of the early Southern, Christian-led movement and the Northern, Nation of Islam-oriented Black Power movement.
 Identify the primary leaders of the Black Power movement.

 14. Evaluate the ways that the techniques and concerns of the black Civil Rights Movement carried over, or were shared, by other groups:

 - American Indians

 16. Analyze and describe the pros and cons of Affirmative Action.
-How, in some cases, do Whites benefit from Affirmative Action?
+Describe how, in some cases, Whites benefit from Affirmative Action.